Joe Foulkes: Breakthrough into Walsall first team

 On 23 June 2023, Foulkes signed another contract with Walsall, extending his stay with the Saddlers.
 With starting right wing back, Tom Knowles injured, Foulkes worked his way into the team, making his debut in a 4–3 defeat to Blackburn Rovers in the Carabao Cup, where he assisted Ross Tierney's close range goal.
 Foulkes made his EFL League Two debut in a 2–1 win against Stockport County.

 Permanent return to Kidderminster Harriers

 On 4 July 2024, Foulkes returned to Kidderminster Harriers on a permanent basis.

+On 1 June 2026, Kidderminster confirmed that Foulkes would leave the club on expiry of his contract.

+Grimsby Town

+On 16 June 2026, it was announced that Foulkes had signed for League Two side Grimsby Town on a one-year deal with an option for a further year.